k94ll13nn3/Strinken/docs/input/documentation/parser/tokens.md

 ---

 Almost each token in Strinken has its own API, except the simple arguments, as they are just plain string.
-Each token class shares a common interface : [IToken](/Strinken/api/Strinken/IToken/).
+Each token class shares a common interface : `IToken`.
 This interface is composed of two members:

 - `Name`: represents the name of the token, as it should appear in the string to process.
 - `Description`: a string describing the token.
 It has no use inside Strinken, but can be used for documentation or displayed in an gui listing tokens.

 # Tag tokens

 There are two tags token: a simple tag and a parameter tag.
 The difference between the two is that the simple tag depend on a additional value that is pass at the resolution time, where the parameter tag has a fixed value.

 ## Simple tag

-The single tag interface is [ITag<T>](/Strinken/api/Strinken/ITag_1/).
+The single tag interface is `ITag<T>`.
 In addition to the **IToken** members, it has a `Resolve` method that takes a instance of *T* and returns the string to be rendered.

 ## Parameter tag

-The single tag interface is [IParameterTag](/Strinken/api/Strinken/IParameterTag/).
+The single tag interface is `IParameterTag`.
 Like the simple tag; it has a `Resolve` method that returns the string to be rendered but it has no parameter.

 # Filter tokens

 For now, there is only one filter token.
-The filter interface is [IFilter](/Strinken/api/Strinken/IFilter/).
+The filter interface is `IFilter`.
 In addition to the **IToken** members, it has:

 - `Usage`: like the description, it has no use inside Strinken but can be used for documentation or displayed in an gui listing tokens.
 - `AlternativeName`: an alternative name for the filter.